Hagen10/Pico1/README.md

 - The fix was to remove "opts pindirs" from the .side_set 1 and possibly also adding a longer sleep instead of just 80 µs.
 Now it's 50 ms
 - What if I want to set different colours for the differen LEDs?

+## Communication between Picos using UART, I2C and SPI

+Files are called `Pico1ComLights.c` which is the one waiting for messaging and lights up the zip leds as a result. `Pico2Com.c` is for pico 2 which will only send out messages and wait for responses to ensure that everything was well-received.

+### UART

+## Watchdogs

 ## Debugging

 CMakeLists.txt has `pico_enable_stdio_usb(FirstPico 1)` set to 1 to allow us to get logs from `printf` in our terminal.
 To disable this, set it to `0`.